A topic from the subject of Biochemistry in Chemistry.

 1. Grow bacteria in the presence or absence of the inducer:

-- Divide the bacteria culture into two groups: one group will be exposed to the inducer, while the other will serve as a control.
+• Divide the bacterial culture into two groups: one group will be exposed to the inducer (experimental group), while the other will serve as a control (no inducer).

-- Add the inducer to the experimental group at an appropriate concentration.
+• Add the inducer to the experimental group at an appropriate concentration (determined through preliminary experiments or literature review).
+Ensure both groups have the same initial cell density.

 2. Measure the expression of the reporter gene:

-- Compare the expression levels between the experimental and control groups.
+• Compare the expression levels (fluorescence, absorbance, etc.) between the experimental and control groups.
+This could involve calculating fold change in expression.

 Significance:

-Medical applications:* Manipulating gene expression can be used to develop treatments for genetic diseases, cancer, and infectious diseases.
+• Medical applications: Manipulating gene expression is vital for developing treatments for genetic diseases, cancer therapies, and combating infectious diseases.